STD Testing & Treatment

 Chlamydia is treated with doxycycline 100 mg twice daily for 7 days (preferred by current CDC guidelines) or azithromycin 1 g single dose.
 Trichomonas is treated with metronidazole 2 g single dose.
 Herpes antivirals include valacyclovir (Valtrex) and acyclovir for episodic or suppressive therapy.
 Gonorrhea treatment requires ceftriaxone injection, which we will coordinate with a local clinic.
 All lab results are reviewed by your provider and communicated through the secure Charm patient portal.

-Partner notification guidance and referrals to sexual health resources are available. your provider is licensed in DE, MD, and WA.
+Partner notification guidance and referrals to sexual health resources are available. your provider is licensed in MD, WA, and DE.
 PrEP for HIV prevention can also be evaluated during your visit.

 Telehealth is appropriate for most STI evaluations.
 However, seek emergency care immediately if you experience: